-The output from StreamStats for ungaged sites appears in a pop-up Web browser window.
+The output from the Estimate Flows Using Regression Equations tool appears in a pop-up Web browser window.
 At the top is a banner identifying the output as a product of the USGS StreamStats program.
-The title, "Streamflow Statistics Report" is below the banner.
-Following the title is the processing date, the name of the state in which the ungaged site in located, and its latitude, longitude, and total drainage are provided for future reference.
-Below this information is a series of two or more tables.
+The title, "StreamStats Ungaged Site Report" is below the banner.
+Following the title are several lines of text that give the processing date, the name of the state in which the ungaged site is located, the total drainage area, and the latitude and longitude for the site.
+Below this information is a series of two or more tables, described below.

 Basin Characteristics Tables:

 - The top line in the table identifies the type of streamflow statistics for which the basin characteristics were measured.